 ACLU Montana memberships triples, donations increase

-The ACLU of Montana says its membership has tripled and an interest from donors and supporters of civil liberties has been heightened.
-The Missoulian reports the ACLU's statewide membership grew from 1,500 before President Donald Trump's campaign and election to about 4,300.
+HELENA, Mont. - The ACLU of Montana says its membership has tripled and an interest from donors and supporters of civil liberties has been heightened.

 Comments